kg4vdk/diginet-tools/README.md

 This directory contains a PGP public/private key pair for on-air signing and off-air encryption (experimental use only).

 ### Macros
-This directory contains Net Control macros for FLdigi (Linux Only).
+This directory contains Net Control macros for FLdigi.

+### Software
+This directory contains software that may be used during DigiNet.